danielsbezerra/mariadb_backup/README.md

 exceptional conditions (signals), which is pretty much what one expects from finally.
 That's the reason of the function signal_error().

-## Strongly recomended: create ~/.my.cnf file with credentials
+## Strongly recomended:

+Create ~/.my.cnf file with credentials

 [mysql]
 user=myuser
 password=secret